Identity document

 The identity document is used to connect a person to information about the person, often in a database.
-The connection between the identity document and database is based on personal information present on the document, such as the bearer's full name, age, birth date, address, an identification number, card number, gender, citizenship and more.
-A unique national identification number is the most secure way, but some countries lack such numbers or don't show them on identity documents.
+The connection between the identity document and database is based on personal information present on the document, such as the bearer's full name, birth date, address, an identification number, card number, gender, citizenship and more.
+A unique national identification number is the most secure way, but some countries lack such numbers or do not show them on identity documents.